Sriram-Aditya-Manje/backend/ReadMe.md

 5. **5Express**: Basic intro to express framework. covers how different paths and requests are handled using express

+6. **6MiddleWares**: covers Creating different types of middlewares and different ways to implement them

+7. **7MultipleAPI**: Organised APIs in single file to different files and handled requests

+8. **8MongoDB**: MongoDB shell usage and mongodb commands

+9. **5MongoDBAtlas**: Connected with mongoDB atlas and performed CRUD operations with APIs (not fully completed)

 ## Usage

 This code is intended as a reference for myself and others who are learning backend development.
 You are free to use this code as a reference or for learning purposes.
 However, please note that this code is not intended for production use and may contain security vulnerabilities.